 Make a Joyful Noise

-Okay, well, some of the ones we do is of course the Hot Dance or the War Dance, the Grass Dance.
+Okay, well, some of the ones we do are of course the Hot Dance or the War Dance, the Grass Dance.
 Contemporary people call it Powwow and also we have Sun Dance.
 Some tribes do that.
 That’s what we call it.
 That’s mostly done in the summertime.
 It’s a dance of sacrifice.
 They don’t drink or eat for three days, and they fast.
-So that’s more of a religious dance.
+So that’s more of religious dance.

 There’s of course, Peyote.
 Some of the tribal members do peyote.
 They believe in that.
 They sing Peyote.
 They go to peyote meetings.
 Sometimes they’ll have them on weekends.
 Sometimes somebody will sponsor one, what they call a “tea” at their house.
 They’ll sing all night.
 They’ll start like oh, maybe nine, ten o’clock.
 They’ll go until morning.
 Then they’ll take turns singing peyote songs.
 Then again, that’s just like some of the tribes down around Oklahoma, the Comanche, Cheyennes, the Navajo, Kiowa, Apache.
 So we more or less sing some of the same songs that they do.
 Of course the Crow, we have our own songs too.